UML-Cyber-Security/CCDC_Practice_Infrastructure/Team-2-Writeups/README.md

 **DO NOT UPLOAD SENSITIVE CONFIGURATION INFORMATION** The other team may decide to look at this.
 If it can be known put it here otherwise we need to figure out how that will be kept.

 ## Contents of Writeup
 Get Chris to post his slideshow.
 But mainly what did you do, and how did you do it.
-If you feel verbose may as well put in what you learned if anything, and how the team can be improved.
+If you feel verbose (as you are required to be) put in what you learned if anything, and how the team can be improved.
+Also we need to include opinions on how the experience was both good and bad.